HSF/phoenix/README.md

 yarn start
 ```

-Now both the `phoenix-event-display` and `phoenix-app` will start in development / watch mode.
+Now both the `phoenix-event-display` and `phoenix-app` will start in development/watch mode.
 Any changes made to the `phoenix-event-display` will rebuild and hot reload the `phoenix-app`.
 You can access the app by navigating to `http://localhost:4200` on the browser.

 ## Documentation